-Cunning Folk is a folk performer & music promoter & also runs the South East London Folklore society.
+Cunning Folk is a folk performer, storyteller & music promoter & also runs the South East London Folklore society.

-The recently released album, “Ritual Land, Uncommon Ground” has been described as
+The 2017 album, “Ritual Land, Uncommon Ground” has been described as

 “a quietly huge endeavour, a labour of love, full of valuable knowledge, surprising stylistic breadth and exquisite songwriting.”
 Folk Radio UK

 ” a record that manages to demonstrate integrity without affectation.
 A breath of fresh air.”
 Shindig

 Cunning Folk has previously performed as GentleFolk, whose 2015 album, “Into the Greenwood” was described as

 “Charming & mesmeric” Guardian